At the Golden Globes yesterday,

 The joke plays on the hypersexualized Latina trope that Vergara is routinely subjected to at awards shows.
 Yesterday, the audience laughed uncomfortably as the Colombia native pretended her accent prevented her from being able to pronounce the word "annual."

 On a night when Tracee Ellis Ross became the first black woman in 34 years to win best actress in a TV comedy, Vergara - the highest paid television actress five years running, according to Forbes - was reduced to a stereotype.
+Again.

 The joke evoked a stunt at the Emmy Awards two years ago, which found Vergara introducing Bruce Rosenblum, the CEO and chairman of the Television Academy.
 He invited Vergara to stand on a revolving platform, literally putting her on display as he happily declared "our academy is more diverse than ever before, both in front of and behind the camera, resulting in a greater diversity of storytelling."